Start the conversation

-With the Dow suddenly plunging 6% this week, investors are rightly wondering if we're on the verge of another stock market crash.
+With the Dow suddenly plunging 6% last week, investors are rightly wondering if we're on the verge of another stock market crash.

 Unfortunately, there are some reasons this could be the case.